Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 Iteration and Refinement
 ------------------------

-At least for common people, we just don't "get it right the first time."
+At least for common people, we just do not "get it right the first time."
 It takes building on an idea and iterating our creative process until we reach that magical milestone called "Done."
 In software development, this is called the Spiral Methodology.